 The government wants to show the world that the opposition is the responsible for those deaths, they want the world to believe that those killed were terrorists, but, certainly, they weren’t, they were people of my age (23), they were people who took classes with me at the university, they were people who wanted to express their frustration against an inefficient government.
 Those murdered guys had millions of dreams, but only one in common: a better country.

 SHERYL: Almost 100% of the protests have never reached their “meeting point” (Supreme Court, National Assembly headquarters, The Ombudsman’s Office, et cetera).
 Why?
 Because the troops of the National Guard, the armed groups paid by the government (there is evidence of them) and the police instead of protecting the people and guarding their interests as was the case in Ukraine suppress the protests in a violent way.

 Even the Republic’s General Attorney, who was previously adept to the government, agrees that violent acts have been facilitated by these “security” agencies.
 And, how can we ask a repressed and humiliated people for so long to react differently to such repression?

 Venezuela is a time bomb.
-The people is beginning to defend themself and to break the chains that oppressed them and made them feel fear in past years.
+The people are beginning to defend themself and to break the chains that oppressed them and made them feel fear in past years.
 And I’m more than sure they will not stop until we have a new president.